weaponsforge/git-switcher/README.md

 Configure your GitBash first with the following settings before using the script.

+> [!WARNING]
-> ***WARNING:** These settings remove the Windows Credential Manager process handling for Git to a text-based ".gitcredentials" file from an easy-to-access location.
+> *These settings remove the Windows Credential Manager process handling for Git to a text-based ".gitcredentials" file from an easy-to-access location.
 Proceed at your discretion.*

 1. Open a command prompt as an **Administrator**  and run the command:<br>
 `git config --global credential.helper "store --file ~/.gitcredential`